 Medical Assisting II is a continuation of Medical Assisting I with clinical and administrative skills at a more complex level.
 This course provides students with the clinical skills and competencies necessary for entry-level medical assisting.
 Topics include medical asepsis, medical history, vital signs and measurements, physical examinations, obstetrics and gynecology, male reproductive system, examinations of body systems, assisting with minor surgery, rehabilitation, nutrition, pharmacology, introduction to HIPPA, emergency and first aid procedures, patient teaching, medication and nutrition.
 Lecture and lab.

 This course provides students with an understanding of the terminology used in the health care industry.
 By examining and identifying prefixes, suffixes and word roots, students practice formation, analysis and reconstruction of diagnostic, surgical, therapeutic, symptomatic, and pathological terms.
 Emphasis is placed on spelling, definition, pronunciation, and proper usage and enunciation.
 Student involvement is expected, encouraged, and required.
 Recommend completing EN-111.
-DMS students must complete SC-114 and SC-114L as prerequisites.
+DMS students must complete SC-114 and SC-114L as prerequisites and SC-116 and SC-116L as co-requisites.

 This course introduces students to the basic principles of emergency first aid and cardiopulmonary resuscitation (CPR).
 The course examines all of the major body systems and the common emergency illnesses and injuries associated with each system.
 Students learn to identify symptoms and apply the appropriate emergency treatments and stabilization techniques.
 Topics include patient assessment, airway management, CPR, shock, bleeding, wounds, body area injuries, poisoning, burns, cold and heat emergencies, bone injuries, medical emergencies, emergency childbirth, and first aid skills.
 The course emphasizes practical application of the skills learned, and leads to CPR certification upon successful and timely completion of requirements.